 The Asia Pacific Foundation of Canada (APF Canada) is committed to fostering the next generation of Asia Pacific researchers and analysts.
-To this end, it offers up to four one-year Post-Graduate Research Scholarships (PGRS).
-Successful applicants will have a background in Asia-related research in Asian studies, political science, economics, history, business, international relations, or related humanities or social science program.
-The selection of candidates will be based on abilities, academic excellence, and fit with the Foundation's research priorities.
+To this end, it offers up to four one-year Post-Graduate Research Scholarships (PGRS) under our 2022-2023 Fellowship Program.
+Successful applicants will have a background in Asia-related research in Asian Studies, political science, economics, history, business, international relations, or related humanities or social science programs.
+The selection of candidates will be based on their abilities, skills, academic excellence, and fit with the Foundation’s research priorities.

-Successful applicants will work out of Vancouver, British Columbia, partly remotely and partly from APF Canada's head office in downtown Vancouver during regular office hours (Monday to Friday, 9:00 a.m.-5:00 p.m.).
+Successful applicants will work out of Vancouver, BC, partly remotely and partly from APF Canada's head office in downtown Vancouver during regular office hours (Monday to Friday, 9:00 am-5:00 pm PST).
 Please note, on-site work expectations may vary due to COVID-19.
-PGRSs will divide their time between conducting research and participating in the Foundation’s day-to-day activities, including:
+PGRS's will divide their time between conducting research and participating in the Foundation’s day-to-day activities, including:

 - Supporting with general research needs.